kingzamzon/docs/docs/AccessControlConditions/cosmosConditions.md

 # Cosmos Examples

 Cosmos Access Control conditions work a little different than EVM access control conditions.
-Cosmos conditions let you make a Cosmos RPC call, and then filter and parse the response.
+Cosmos conditions let you make a Cosmos or KYVE RPC call, and then filter and parse the response.
 This is useful for things like checking the balance of an account, checking the owner of an account, or checking the number of tokens a user has.

 Note that Cosmos Conditions can only be used via the `unifiedAccessControlConditions` parameter.